MiltonGreat/Bank-Marketing/README.md

 # Bank Marketing Dataset

+# Bank Marketing Campaign Analysis

-### Overview
+## Project Overview

-This project uses the Bank Marketing Dataset to practice preprocessing steps like one-hot encoding for categorical features and normalization for numerical features, in order to prepare the data for machine learning models.
-The dataset consists of marketing campaign data from a Portuguese banking institution, and the goal is to predict whether a client will subscribe to a term deposit (y column).
+This project focuses on analyzing and modeling data from a bank marketing campaign.
+The goal is to predict whether a client will subscribe to a term deposit based on demographic, financial, and campaign-related features.
+The dataset includes over 45,000 records with features such as age, job, education, marital status, and campaign duration.

+### Key Objectives

+1. **Data Cleaning and Preprocessing**:
+   - Handle missing values and outliers.
+   - Normalize numerical features for consistency.
+   - Encode categorical features using one-hot and label encoding.

+2. **Exploratory Data Analysis (EDA)**:
+   - Understand data distribution and relationships among features.
+   - Identify patterns and anomalies in customer and campaign behavior.

+3. **Predictive Modeling**:
+   - Train a Logistic Regression model to classify customer responses.
+   - Evaluate model performance using metrics like accuracy, precision, recall, and F1-score.

+## Dataset

+The dataset is available in the `Bank Marketing Dataset.zip` file, which includes:
+- `bank-full.csv`: The primary dataset with all records.
+- `bank.csv`: A smaller subset of the data for quick testing.
+- `bank-names.txt`: Feature descriptions and metadata.

-### Project Overview
+### Features

-The goal of this project is to predict whether a customer will subscribe to a term deposit based on various attributes like:

-- Demographic information (e.g., age, job, marital status)
-- Previous marketing campaign data (e.g., contact, duration, campaign)
-- Financial data (e.g., balance, housing, loan)

-Since this is a highly imbalanced dataset, careful consideration was given to preprocessing, encoding, and model evaluation to deal with the imbalance between the two target classes (subscribed or not subscribed to a term deposit).
+- **Demographics**: `age`, `job`, `marital`, `education`
+- **Financial Information**: `balance`, `loan`, `housing`, `default`
+- **Campaign Data**: `duration`, `campaign`, `pdays`, `previous`
+- **Outcome**: `y` (Target variable: `1` for subscription, `0` otherwise)

+## Key Steps

-### Data Preprocessing
+### 1. Data Cleaning

-- Handling Missing Values: Missing values are imputed with the median for numerical features and the mode for categorical features.
+- Imputed missing values using median for numerical features and mode for categorical features.
-- One-Hot Encoding: Categorical columns like job, marital, education, contact, month, and poutcome are one-hot encoded to transform them into binary variables.
-- Label Encoding: Binary columns like loan, housing, and default are label encoded to convert yes to 1 and no to 0.
-- Normalization: Numerical features like age, balance, duration, campaign, pdays, and previous are normalized using StandardScaler to ensure the features are on a similar scale.
-- Feature Engineering: The target variable y is encoded to 1 for 'yes' and 0 for 'no'.
+- Removed leading/trailing spaces in column names.
+- Normalized numerical columns using `StandardScaler`.
+- Encoded binary and categorical columns using `LabelEncoder` and one-hot encoding.

+### 2. Exploratory Data Analysis (EDA)
+- Summary statistics and distributions for numerical and categorical variables.
+- Visualizations:
+  - Distribution of campaign durations and balances.
+  - Analysis of customer age and campaign success rates.

+### 3. Predictive Modeling
+- **Logistic Regression**:
+  - Handled imbalanced classes using `class_weight='balanced'`.
+  - Evaluated performance on a test set using:
+    - **Accuracy**: `84.25%`
+    - **Precision, Recall, F1-score** for both classes.
+    - Confusion matrix for detailed error analysis.

+## Key Results

+### Summary Statistics:
+- **Total Records**: `45,211`
+- **Total Revenue from Campaign**: `N/A` (Feature not included in dataset)
+- **Average Campaign Duration**: `258.16 seconds`
+- **Imbalanced Classes**: Positive class `1` (minority).

-### Model Training and Evaluation
+### Model Performance:

-A Logistic Regression model was trained on the preprocessed data.

-### Results

-Here are the results from the Logistic Regression model: Accuracy: 0.84
+- **Accuracy**: `84.25%`

 ### Source